 The nested KWin is started on your primary windowing system.
 E.g. if the DISPLAY environment variable is defined it will start on X11, if the WAYLAND_DISPLAY environment variable is defined it will start on Wayland.
 It is also possible to explicitly set the system to use by passing command line argument "--x11-display" or "--wayland-display".

-Support for running a nested KWin is still in it's early stages.
+Support for running a full Plasma session on Wayland is still in it's early stages.
 Bugs are to be expected and there are known missing features.
 Please consider it only as a mode to experiment with.

 The Mir project got announced while KWin was already being ported to Wayland.
 At that time it was not known whether Mir will succeed or not given that it was in very early development stage.
 Furthermore it was at that time only a solution for one downstream distribution.
 This made it unsuited to adjust the development plans.
 Given that the development continues to focus on Wayland.
 As long as Mir is a solution for only one downstream distribution the maintenance overhead of adding support is not justified.